 In addition, you can manually create and modify relationships.
-This is especially useful when a specific threat report comes out, for example, Unit 42’s SolarStorm report.
+This is useful when a specific threat report comes out, for example, Unit 42’s SolarStorm report.
 These reports contain indicators and relationships that might not exist in your system, or you might not be aware of their connection to one another.

 If a relationship is no longer relevant, you can revoke it.
 This might be relevant for example, if a known malicious domain is no longer associated with a specific IP address.

-When we navigate to the Relationships tab, we see that this indicator is related to a campaign.
+You can see that this indicator is related to a campaign.

 What started off as a low severity incident, has become a lot more threatening.